avan06/PS4CheaterNeo/README.md

 so now this option is not limited by the int32 upper limit, and when initializing the last hidden section, it will be automatically processed in segments according to the buffer length (128MB).
 (0.9.9.8)
 - Previously, when detecting hidden sections, there was no segmentation processing for each section.
 Now, each detected hidden section is segmented according to the buffer length (128M), following the standard section processing method.
 This helps reduce memory usage during Query scanning.
 (0.9.9.8)
+- Added support for setting the starting address of HiddenSection as the end address of the previous section.
+avoiding starting addresses that do not end with an integer 0.
+You can enable/disable this by setting the `HiddenSectionStartAtPreviousEnd` option, which is enabled by default.
+(0.9.9.9)

 ![query_DetectHiddenSection](assets/query_DetectHiddenSection.webp)